 Rent SeekingRent seeking is the pursuit of reward without adding any value.
 For example, an employee who is fully engaged in political struggles who never produces work of value.

-CronyismAn agent such as a politician who affords benefits to friends and family at the cost of citizens.An agent who fails to provide an appropriate level of care, judgement and investigation in representing a principle.
+CronyismAn agent such as a politician who affords benefits to friends and family at the cost of citizens.care, judgement and investigation in representing a principle.
 For example, a real estate agent who fails to warn a buyer that a factory will be constructed across the street from a residential property beginning next month.
-An agent who takes advantage of gaps in a system.
-For example, a customer service representative who notices that customers aren't asked to rate their satisfaction if they cancel their account who encourages angry customers to cancel in order to boost their customer satisfaction score.

 Unsustainable GainsAn agent who is rewarded for short term results such that they may sell out the future.
 For example, the CEO of a luxury brand who licenses out the brand to low quality producers for a quick one time profit that helps them to achieve a quarterly target and bonus.
 This may result in a significant loss of brand equity as the brand name gets printed on large volumes of low quality merchandise.